moshimoshisama/nlp_lab/LeverageJustAFewKeywords/README.md

 # Leveraging Just a Few Keywords for Fine-Grained Aspect Detection Through Weakly Supervised Co-Traing

+---
+**IMPORTANT**: Original code in this folder is from https://github.com/aqweteddy/LeverageJustAFewKeywords, thanks for the code.
+And we change the code according to our understanding of the paper and our actual requirements.

 * [original paper](https://arxiv.org/pdf/1909.00415.pdf)
 * I can't find the official implementation or any unofficial implementation.